Paul-Browne/carl.js/README.md

 # clr

-conditionally load resources in ~400 bytes
+conditionally load resources in ~400 bytes of javascript

 resources are files like `table-sorter.js` or `carousel.css`